jackie-dai/Project-1-Overhaul/Section2_CreatingEnemy/section2.md

 ### The Enemy Script

 Now, let's make the enemy chase the player.
-Open up the *Enemy.cs* script in the scripts folder.
+Open up the `Enemy.cs` script located under the scripts folder.
 Below are the variables you'll need to complete this task:

 ```
 #region Movement_variables